radioactiveAHM/DnsSafeguard/README.md

 > [!WARNING]
 > Only TLS 1.3 supported for better performance.

-## TLS Features

-* Brotli certificate compression
-* Tls client hello Fragmenting

 ## License

-This project is licensed under the Apache-2.0 License - see the LICENSE file for details.
+This project is licensed under the Apache *2.0 License - see the LICENSE file for details.